Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_answer">

 <span class="ans"></span> Nope.
 As part of C's UNIX heritage. it always regards the end of a line as being marked by a single line-feed character.
-(In UNIX text files, a single line-feed character—but no carriage return—appears at the end of each line.)
+(In UNIX text files, a single line-feed character --- but no carriage return --- appears at the end of each line.)
 The C library takes care of translating the user's keypress into a line-feed character.
 When a program reads from a file, the I/O library translates the file's end-of-line marker (whatever it may be) into a single line-feed character.
-The same transformations occur—in reverse—when output is written to the screen or to a file.
+The same transformations occur --- in reverse --- when output is written to the screen or to a file.
 (See Section 22.1 for details.)

 Although these translations may seem confusing, they serve an important purpose: insulating programs from details that may vary from one operating system to another.